Maayan235/Whatsapp2/README.md

-# Whatsapp2
+# Whatsapp2 - ex1 and ex2 branches

+**IMPORTANT!
-IMPORTANT!
-Our Project is in branch ex1.
+Our ex1 Project is in branch ex1.
+Our ex2 Project is in branch ex2.**

 Project of: